CloudOpsRahul/Jenkins-setup/First Pipeline.md

 ```
 In Branch Specifier (blank for 'any') write main branch

-🔘 In Build Triggers tick on
+🔘 In Build Triggers section tick on
-GitHub hook trigger for GITScm polling
+GitHub hook trigger for GITScm polling <br>

 🔘 In Build Steps select Execute shell option and write the below freestyle pipeline.
 ```bash
 echo "**********CI/CD PIPELINE*************"